So the country music biz had a big hoedown—I mean red carpet event!—last night...

 Maybe I'm alone here, but I like it.
-Considering Taylor's usual looks (the schoolgirlish ponytail; the way overplayed cherry-red lips), this is at least a bit new and refreshing.
-Mainly, it's her new haircut that's responsible for this newfound awesomeness.
-Whereas the long bob was the start of Jennifer Lawrence's downhill slide, on Taylor, it makes her more grown-up in a good way.
-A prettier way.
-No surprise, I love the light brown colour ('cuz I'm obsessed with neutral hair lately) and the wavy texture—complete with a little side-swept bang AND a swoop at the part.
+Considering Taylor's usual beauty look (black liquid liner and cherry-red lips), this is at least a bit new and refreshing.
+Mainly, it's the long bob that's responsible for this newfound awesomeness.
+I also love the dark blonde colour and the wavy texture—complete with a little side-swept bang AND a swoop at the part.
 Yes!

-See this?
-I'm glad Olivia's pic came next because she's got a much better skin finish than Taylor.
-She's got tons of cute freckles, but happily, her foundation is sheer enough to let them show through.
-Plus it matches perfectly with her neck.
+In contrast, Olivia's skin finish is much more sheer.
+She tons of cute freckles, but happily, her foundation lets them show through.
 This is absolutely my kind of red carpet makeup: a bare-ish face, lashes, hint of shimmer on the lower lids and then that gorge coral-pink mouth.
 (Product to try: this new Melon shade from Stila.
 It's shiny, not matte, but the colour is pretty much exact, and it's amazing.)

-I know Shakira has been a blonde for ages, but I checked and it's her very first Beauty Editor appearance—so I get to talk about how I don't like it.
+I know Shakira has been a blonde for ages, but I don't like it on her.
 You know that rule about not going more than two shades lighter or darker than your natural colour?
 I don't think we always have to follow it, but it's generally pretty good advice.
-Yes, blonde has a certain hotness-adding effect, so I get why she wears it; I honestly don't think she'd have as much of an "It factor" as a brunette.
-But I don't think it's particularly good with her skin tone (it makes her hair and skin all the same colour), and the blonde itself is a bizarre mishmash of reddish and platinum pieces with ashy roots.
+I don't think this shade is particularly good with her skin tone, and the blonde itself is a mishmash of reddish and platinum pieces with ashy roots.
 I could see her with a darker honey shade, all one tone.

 Oh look, Faith Hill and Taylor Swift have almost the same hairdo!
 It really is a good one; the "universal haircut" of the 2010s.
 And there's that swoop at the part to give some flattering volume.
 I also think it's interesting to note how Faith used to be blonde, but has now settled on a shade that's closer to her natural (I'm guessing medium brown) colour.
 I don't think I'm wrong that we're seeing a trend here—people are getting over their blonderexia, slowly but surely.
 Well, except for Shakira.